All Episodes

 Where was the outrage over her meeting with Bill Clinton just before she's to make a decision on whether or not we know Hillary broke a million laws and she got off scot-free.

-We know that she put her server inside of a mom and pop bathroom closet as a means of avoiding congressional oversight.
+We know that she put her server inside of a mom-and-pop bathroom closet as a means of avoiding congressional oversight.

-In fact, were able to hack into her computer and get not only top secret information, but even higher security information as well.
+We know that five foreign intelligence agencies with a 99.9% accuracy rate, in fact, were able to hack into her computer and get not only top secret information, but even higher security information as well.

-The media breathless hysteria has broken out in the country.
+The media, breathless hysteria has broken out in the country.

 It is not real.